-- earn a salary.
+- earn a salary

-- get paid holidays.
+- get paid holidays

-- be paid while learning.
+- be paid while learning

-- receive training and gain qualifications.
+- receive training and gain qualifications

-- potentially be able to progress to degree level.
+- potentially be able to progress to degree level

 Apprentices usually work for at least 30 hours a week and must receive the minimum wage for their age.
-Employers are responsible for wages and other employment costs and apprentices must receive a written contract of employment.
+Employers are responsible for wages, and other employment costs and apprentices must receive a written contract of employment.

-From April 2022, all apprentices under 19, or over 19 and in their first year of an apprenticeship, will be paid a minimum of £4.81 per hour and will receive this for the time they spend working, plus the time spent training so that's £178 a week for a 37-hour week.
+From April 2022, all apprentices under 19, or over 19 and in their first year of an apprenticeship, will be paid a minimum of $\pounds$ 4.81 per hour and will receive this for the time they spend working, plus the time spent training.
 If an apprentice is aged 19 or over and has completed their first year, they must be paid at least the minimum wage rate for their age.
+This is one of the reasons why an apprenticeship can be so beneficial, as learners receive a salary and gain employment experience while they study and learn.